Jikken CLI v0.7 Released!

 • A new disable field to temporarily disable a test file from running.

-• A new description field for inmproved documentation and visualizations in our webapp.
+• A new description field for improved documentation and visualizations in our webapp.

 • A new delay field for test stages which allows pausing after a stage.
 This can be useful for some asynchronous workloads.